 The pledge is voluntary; the organizations that sign it are not legally obligated to report data on their progress to HHS in association with this initiative and HHS will also not impose any penalties in association with this initiative.
 However, our expectation is that – as noted in the pledge form - signing organizations will proactively share their progress with the public, just as federal health care providers will do in the coming years.

 Notably, several health systems are already reporting data on their emissions for other state and federal requirements.
 HHS is also exploring policy levers related to reporting and collecting input on possible courses of action in this regard.
 Federal tools for tracking emissions, like the EPA’s EnergyStar Portfolio Manager platform, are available to help organizations assess their progress.
-More than 3500 hospitals, for example, use this tool already.
+More than 3500 hospitals, for example, use this tool already and this Guidance for the Health Sector on using Portfolio Manager is available.

 Federal health systems are obligated by Executive Order 14057 to use 2008 as the baseline year for their emissions reductions.
 We would hope that private-sector stakeholders would use the same baseline year, but if that is not possible, we would ask them to use a baseline year no earlier than 2008.
 They can communicate the baseline that they plan to use in the open comments section at the end of the pledge form if they choose.